-The AstroView 90 is a 90mm f/10.1 achromatic doublet, using crown and flint glass in the standard Fraunhofer configuration.
-As a result of the f/10.1 focal ratio, it does have some easily visible chromatic aberration, but not enough to impact the sharpness of the views by a measurable amount.
+The AstroView 90, which was recently renamed the Observer 90, is a 90mm f/10.1 achromatic doublet with crown and flint glass in the standard Fraunhofer configuration.
+Because it has a focal ratio of f/10.1, it has some chromatic aberration that is easy to see, but not enough to change the sharpness of the views in a measurable way.

-The optics in the AstroView 90 are exceptionally good – a cut above a lot of the cheap achromatic refractors.
+The optics in the Observer 90 are exceptionally good – a cut above a lot of the cheap achromatic refractors.
 I have been impressed by the views through these scopes.
-The AstroView 90 is also well-baffled and has decent interior paint, along with an ample-length dew shield.
+The Observer 90 is also well-baffled and has decent interior paint, along with an ample-length dew shield.
 Stray light and glare are not issues.

-Like a lot of equatorially mounted, inexpensive scopes seem to, the AstroView 90 has a captive ¼ 20 threaded knob on one of the rings to allow for piggybacking a DSLR camera.
+Like a lot of equatorially mounted inexpensive scopes, the Observer 90 has a captive ¼ 20 threaded knob on one of the rings to allow for piggybacking a DSLR camera.
 Forget using this, though, because the EQ2 mount supplied with the scope cannot handle the weight of a DSLR added on top of the scope.

-The AstroView 90 comes with two eyepieces: A 25mm Plossl supplying 36x and a 10mm Plossl supplying 91x, both branded as part of Orion’s “Sirius” line (in reality they are identical to pretty much every good Chinese or Taiwanese Plossl sold on the market, as all are made in the same one or two factories).
-These are of high quality and you don’t need to really replace them, but a 6mm “gold-line” will allow you to get the most magnification the scope can handle and a 32mm Plossl will allow for a slightly wider field of view and lower magnification than the 25mm.
+The Observer 90 comes with two eyepieces: a 25mm Plossl supplying 36x and a 10mm Plossl supplying 91x, both branded as part of Orion’s “Sirius” line (in reality, they are identical to pretty much every good Chinese or Taiwanese Plossl sold on the market, as all are made in the same one or two factories).
+These are of high quality and you don’t need to really replace them, but a 6mm “gold-line” will allow you to get the most magnification the scope can handle, and a 32mm Plossl will allow for a slightly wider field of view and lower magnification than the 25mm.

-The AstroView 90’s star diagonal is a metal, regular 90-degree prism unit which is of high quality, unlike the cheap, plastic Amici prism diagonals supplied with a lot of other cheap refractors meant to allow for terrestrial viewing, which produce a fuzzy image and diffraction spikes on bright objects.
+The Observer 90’s star diagonal is a metal, regular 90-degree prism unit which is of high quality, unlike the cheap, plastic Amici prism diagonals supplied with a lot of cheap refractors meant to allow for terrestrial viewing, which produce a fuzzy image and diffraction spikes on bright objects.

 How Good Is The EQ2 Mount?

-The AstroView 90 comes on a fairly generic EQ2 mount, simply referred to by Orion as the EQ2.
-The EQ2 mount is adequate for a 90mm f/10 refractor but it is definitely on the lean side.
+The Observer 90 comes with an EQ2 mount that is pretty standard and that Orion just calls the EQ2.
+The EQ2 mount is adequate for a 90mm f/10 refractor, but it is definitely on the lean side.
 It really has no extra capacity for piggybacking a camera.

-The AstroView 90 optical tube and EQ2 lack any sort of dovetail system—the rings bolt directly to the mount.
-As a result, dismantling and transporting the scope is a bit of a pain because either a) you have to leave the rings on or b) you have to dismantle it using tools.
-Neither option is particularly convenient or appealing.
+The Observer 90 optical tube and EQ2 lack any sort of dovetail system—the rings bolt directly to the mount.
+As a result, dismantling and transporting the scope is a bit of a pain because either a) you have to leave the rings on, or b) you have to dismantle it using tools.
+Neither option is particularly convenient nor appealing.

 The EQ2’s tripod is thin-walled extruded aluminum, designed to be as lightweight as possible.
 Unfortunately, this stuff tends to be flimsy and easily damaged.
-The tripod also has a lot of plastic components, again adding to the overall flimsy feeling to it.
+The tripod also has a lot of plastic components, adding to the overall flimsy feel.

 The EQ2 mount can be upgraded with a single-axis or dual-axis motor drive for hands-free battery-powered tracking, but its limited extra weight capacity means there is no way you can piggyback a camera on top of the OTA.

-A 90mm f/10 refractor is really a lunar, planetary, and double star instrument, but the AstroView 90 can show you a fair amount of star clusters, a handful of galaxies and of course the Orion Nebula.
+The Observer 90 can show you a fair amount of star clusters, a handful of galaxies, and of course the Orion Nebula.
 Just don’t get your expectations too high about any deep-sky views, as most objects are going to appear fuzzy and dim, particularly due to the scope’s small aperture.

-As to astrophotography, the scope’s small size, long focal ratio, and somewhat undersized mount limits you to smartphone shots of the Moon and maybe the planets.
+As to astrophotography, the scope’s small size, long focal ratio, and somewhat undersized mount limit you to smartphone shots of the Moon and maybe the planets.